microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Template Literal Types.md

 person.on("firstNameChanged", () => {});

-// Prevent human error (using a key instead of a signal) person.on("firstName", () => {});
+// Prevent easy human error (using the key instead of the event name) person.on("firstName", () => {});

 // It's typo-resistant